IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 __*Install manually*__
 <br/>1.a.
 Download the package from [NuGet][4], [Github packages][5] or the [Releases][2] page.
 <br/>-or-
 <br/>1.b.
-Clone the repo and build in it "Release" mode, which will produce a package file in the project's release dir - "~\Useful.String.Extensions\Useful.String.Extensions\bin\Release".
+Clone the repo and build in it "Release" mode, which will produce a package file in the project's release dir - "~\IvanStoychev.StringExtensions\IvanStoychev.StringExtensions\bin\Release".
 <br/>2.
 Make sure you have the .NET CLI installed.
 <br/>3.
 Open a command line and Run the command `dotnet add <PROJECT> package <PACKAGE>`.
 <br/>where: